Frequently Asked Questions (FAQ)

 Why do ESL students have to take tests?

 There are two reasons that students taking ESL classes are required to take tests.
 First, the tests give the staff and the student a good idea of the appropriate level of class for the student to take.
-Second, testing is a way that the Adult Center demonstrates accountability for the quality of instruction to the California Department of Education.
+Second, testing is a way that AAE demonstrates accountability for the quality of instruction to the California Department of Education.
 This is required because the State funds a portion of the ESL program.
-The Adult Center greatly appreciates an ESL student notification when leaving so that the exit test can be administered.
-The Center receives some additional funding when the student progress can be documented with an exit examination.
+AAE greatly appreciates an ESL student notification when leaving so that the exit test can be administered.
+AAE receives some additional funding when the student progress can be documented with an exit examination.

 Where do I register for classes?

-In most cases registration is through the Acalanes Adult Center main office at 1963 Tice Valley Blvd.
-Walnut Creek, in the 100 office.
-The phone number is 925-280-3980 ext 8001 and the fax is 925-280-3981.
+In most cases registration is through Acalanes Adult Education at 1963 Tice Valley Blvd.
+Walnut Creek, in the Main Office of the 100 Building.
+The phone number is 925-280-3980 Ext 8001 and the fax is 925-280-3981.
 However, in a few satellite or partnership programs such as those at the Rossmoor Computer Club, the student may register directly with that organization.
 The contact address and phone number are noted in the schedule for these classes.

-I took the GED test several years ago at Acalanes Adult Center.
+I took the GED test several years ago at Acalanes Adult Education.
 How do I get proof of the results?

-Can I take the GED at the Acalanes Adult Center?
+Can I take the GED at Acalanes Adult Education?

-The Acalanes Adult Center no longer administers the official test but offers a class in the learning lab to prepare one to take the test.
+Acalanes Adult Education no longer administers the official test but offers a class in the learning lab to prepare one to take the test.
 This can include practice taking sample tests.
 The Learning Lab instructor can direct students to Centers where the test is given.

 Are parenting classes qualified to meet court ordered classes for parents?

-The Acalanes Adult Center appears on many court lists as an accepted resource for parenting classes.
+Acalanes Adult Education appears on many court lists as an accepted resource for parenting classes.
 All of the Acalanes class descriptions and their schedules are on this web site under parent education.
 It is recommended that the student show the information to the appropriate court or organization and get prior approval to take the specific class.
-The Acalanes Adult Center will provide a certificate of attendance upon request.
+Acalanes Adult Education will provide a certificate of attendance upon request.